Bifuka, Hokkaido: Demographics

 Per Japanese census data, Bifuka has undergone significant population decline over the past half-century.

 History

 The area of Bifuka has been inhabited since the Jōmon period, and was the site of a kotan was built by the Ainu people.
-On June 1, 1920 Chiebun Village (now part of Nayoro City) was divided, and Shimonayoro Village is renamed Bifuka Village.
-In the first census in October 1, 1920, Bifuka Village has 2,045 households and 10,991 inhabitants.
+On June 1, 1920, Chiebun Village (now part of Nayoro City) was divided, and Shimonayoro Village is renamed Bifuka Village.
+In the first census on October 1, 1920, Bifuka Village has 2,045 households and 10,991 inhabitants.
 It was raised to town status on April 1, 1923.

 Government

 Bifuka has a mayor-council form of government with a directly elected mayor and a unicameral town council of eight members.
 Bifuka, collectively with the other municipalities of Kawakami sub-prefecture, contributes three members to the Hokkaidō Prefectural Assembly.
 In terms of national politics, the town is part of the Hokkaidō 6th district of the lower house of the Diet of Japan.